Slurm Cluster

 For example, to submit a job to the 'cpunodes' cluster, requesting 8 cores and 16GB of ram, running a job which reports the resources obtained, you could do as follows:

-To submit a node to the gpunodes cluster, requesting 1 core, 2GB of system ram, and one GPU, testing for a GPU, you could run:
+To submit a node to the gpunodes cluster, requesting 1 core, 2GB of system ram, and one GPU (slurm will choose the first free in the partition), with a time limit of 60 minutes, testing for a GPU, you could run:

 As a user, it is possible to submit an interactive shell job to a partition, that is to say, a job that allows you run a shell on the node, perhaps to test code prior to doing a compute run.
 It is suggested that you make limited use of interactive sessions, as you are billed for the resources you have claimed whether or not you are actively running compute jobs in your interactive session.